 I’ll let Colton close this out: “If I believed in statistics or even listened to them, I’m sure they would say that I should have died by now.
 But I chose and continue to choose hope, and to choose faith, and to keep putting one foot in front of the other, even when the world around me seems bleak.”

-“Eight years ago, when cancer so rudely interrupted my life, I told myself that I wouldn’t let cancer win.
-Thankfully, I am here today to tell you that it hasn’t.”
+“Eleven years ago, when cancer so rudely interrupted my life, I told myself that I wouldn’t let cancer win.
+Thankfully, I am here today to tell you that it hasn’t, but it sure has tried.”